Sphingomonadaceae

 Sphingomonadaceae are a gram-negative bacterial family of the Alphaproteobacteria.
-An important feature is the presence of sphingolipids (mainly 2′-hydroxymyristol dihydrosphingosine 1-glucuronic acid, "SGL-1") in the outer membrane of the cell wall.
+An important feature is the presence of sphingolipids (mainly 2′-hydroxymyristoyl dihydrosphingosine 1-glucuronic acid, "SGL-1") in the outer membrane of the cell wall.
 The cells are ovoid or rod-shaped.
 Others are also pleomorphic, i.e. the cells change the shape over time.
 Some species from Sphingomonadaceae family are dominant components of biofilms.

 Energy source

 While most species within Sphingomonadaceae family are heterotrophic, some are phototrophic.

 Function

 Some species of Sphingomonadaceae are known to degrade some aromatic compounds.
 This makes the bacteria of interest to environmental remediation.

-The diverse metabolic capacity of genera within the Sphingomonadaceae family, such as Sphingobium, Novosphingobium, and Sphingopyxis enable these genera to adapt to and be abundant in the presence of Bisphenol A. A microbial community with abundant Sphingomonadaceae members can degrade Bisphenol A with a constant rate.
+The diverse metabolic capacity of genera within the Sphingomonadaceae family, such as Sphingobium, Novosphingobium, and Sphingopyxis enable these genera to adapt to and be abundant in the presence of bisphenol A. A microbial community with abundant Sphingomonadaceae members can degrade bisphenol A with a constant rate.

 Some Sphingomonas species are able to produce sphingans, a kind of exopolysaccharides with certain viscosity.
 This property of sphingans makes it useful in many industries including food and pharmaceutical.